Where are the Galapagos Islands located, and what makes them so unique? This post explains the Galapagos Islands’

 Where are the Galapagos Islands located

-The Galapagos Islands are an archipelago of volcanic islands west of Ecuador mainland and consist of eighteen main islands, three smaller islands, and 107 rocks.
+The Galapagos Islands are an archipelago of volcanic islands west of Ecuador’s mainland and consist of eighteen main islands, three smaller islands, and 107 rocks.

 The Galapagos Islands are located on the Equator Line in the Pacific Ocean, around 926 kilometers east of South America’s west coast.

-Some islands like the Darwin Island are located in the northern hemisphere and others like for example Española Island in the southern hemisphere.
+Some islands like Darwin Island are located in the northern hemisphere, and others, like for example Española Island in the southern hemisphere.

-The Galapagos Islands are one of the most remote islands on earth and the lack of fresh water prevented people to settle down for a long time.
+The Galapagos Islands are one of the most remote islands on earth, and the lack of freshwater prevented people from settling down for a long time.

-This in combination with the large distance to the mainland allowed its flora and fauna as well as animals to develop in a very unique way.
+This, in combination with the large distance to the mainland, allowed its flora and fauna as well as animals to develop uniquely.

 What country are the Galapagos Islands a part of?